lukeajtodd/eorzea-global/README.md

 This is a study project to understand more about Go and how it's used in microservices.
 Further docs and readings that I'll be creating can be found in the `docs/` directory.

 These will be both for general Go learnings and for aspects related to micro-services.

+## Development

+All the submodules are tagged and versioned using semantic versioning and git tagging.

+More details can be found in [docs/versioning](./docs/versioning.md)

 ## Guidance